csoroiu/lambdamatchers/README.md

 assertThat(atomicLong, retry(300, AtomicLong::longValue, greaterThan(10L)));
 ```

-This library is intended to be used in tests, and in case of failure, **meaningful descriptions** are shown in order to ***help the developers to get an idea of what is wrong before looking at the source code***.
+As already mentioned, this library is intended to be used in tests, and in case of failure, more meaningful descriptions are shown.

 Such an error message for the code:
 ```java